spiritinlife/php-mapreduce/README.md

 ## Input Types

 MapReduce accepts any iterable as input - arrays, generators, iterators, or custom iterables.

+> **💡 True Streaming:**  Large files, database cursors, and API paginations are consumed as they're produced - never loading the entire dataset into memory.

 ### Arrays and Basic Iterables